bokeh/bokeh/README.md

  * Inside bokeh/server, execute `$ hem server`.
 The hem server will serve up coffeescript, compiling them on the fly.
- * For the embedded plotting examples, or the production server, you will need to compile the js yourself, by executing `$ hem build`, or `$ hem build -d` if you do not want to have the javascript minified
+ * For the embedded plotting examples, or the production server, you will need to compile the js yourself, by executing `$ hem build -d`, the `-d` option will prevent hem from uglifying the js, which breaks the notebook export at the moment.